What are Limited Submissions?

 Faculty must complete the limited submissions online application and upload the required documentation to be considered.

 A principal investigator must complete a pre-proposal as outlined below, while adhering to the parameters of the selection criteria noted in the sponsor’s solicitation:

 - Pre-Proposal Outline (approximately three pages):

 - Project Summary and Intellectual Merit

 - Resources: Team Members and Facilities (please summarize)

 - Total Estimated Budget (conceptual over award period)

 - Biographical Sketch for the principal investigator(s) / Co-PI(s) (2 pages maximum; sample NSF guideline)

-Pre-proposals are due by the Internal Due Date listed on the “Upcoming Limited Submission Opportunities” posted on the limited submissions webpage or, if not on that list, eight weeks before the agency’s published proposal submission deadline.
+Pre-proposals are due by the Internal Due Date listed on the “Upcoming Limited Submission Opportunities” posted on the limited submissions webpage or, if not on that list, twelve weeks before the agency’s published proposal submission deadline.
 This will provide ample time for the PI to prepare a full proposal if selected.

 How are Limited Submission proposals selected and submitted?